guicavalheiro/guicavalheiro/README.md

 ## 🌱 I’m currently learning

-I study Android to perform work related tasks, and in my spare time at work and life I dedicate myself to learn data science.
+I study ReactJS and Node to perform work related tasks, and in my spare time at work and life I dedicate myself to learn data engineering, which is the branch of data science that I want to focus my career in the next years.
 <!--
 **guicavalheiro/guicavalheiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.